Matched Metrics to the Binary Asymmetric Channels: Preliminaries

 The binary ($1$-fold) asymmetric channel with parameters $(p,q)\in [0,1]^2$ (denoted by $BAC^{1}(p,q)$) is the channel with input and output alphabet $\mathbb{Z}_2=\{0,1\}$ and conditional probabilities $\mbox{Pr}_{1}(1|0)=p$ and $\mbox{Pr}_{1}(0|1)=q$ (and $\mbox{Pr}_{1}(0|0)=1-p$ and $\mbox{Pr}_{1}(1|1)=1-q$).
 The $n$-fold binary asymmetric channel $BAC^n(p,q)$ is the channel with input and output alphabet $\mathcal{X}=\mathbb{Z}_{2}^{n}$ and for $x=(x_1,\ldots, x_n)$ and $y=(y_1,\ldots,y_n)$ in $\mathbb{Z}_{2}^{n}$ the conditional probabilities are given by

 We remark that the channel $BAC^{n}(p,q)$ verifies condition (\ref{EqReasonable}) if and only if $p+q<1$ (therefore only this case will be considered in this paper).
-Indeed, for $n=1$ it is obvious and for $n>1$ it is a direct consequence of (\ref{EqCociente}) in Section \ref{SecBAC}.
-The metrizability of $BAC^n(p,q)$ is established in \cite{FW16} for the case $pq=0$ and $n$ arbitrary (the $n$-fold $Z$-channel) and for $p+q<1$ and $n=2,3$.\\
+Indeed, for $n=1$ it is obvious and for $n>1$ it is a direct consequence of Equation (\ref{EqCociente}) in Section \ref{SecBAC}.
+The metrizability of $BAC^n(p,q)$ was established in \cite{FW16} for the case $pq=0$ and $n$ arbitrary (the $n$-fold $Z$-channel) and for $p+q<1$ and $n=2,3$.
+The remaining case is when $p+q<1$ and $pq>0$.
+For this case, we prove that the corresponding channels are metrizable in Theorem \ref{MainTheorem2}.

-A partially ordered set (or simply a poset) is a pair $(P,\leq)$ where $\leq$ is a partial order relation (i.e. verifies reflexivity, antisymmetry and transitivity).
-As usual, when the context is clear the poset is denoted simply by $P$.
-From a directed acyclic graph $G=(P,E)$ we obtain a natural poset structure on $P$ by defining $x\leq y$ if $x=y$ or there is a (directed) path from $x$ to $y$.